ska-telescope/lmc-base-classes/docs/source/guide/long_running_command.rst

 This means that devices return immediately with a response while busy with the actual task in the background or parked on a queue pending the next available worker.
-The number of commands which can be received depends on a configurable maximum queue size of the device.
-Clients requests to devices at maximum queue size are rejected and will need to retry to have their command enqueued.
+The number of commands that can be enqueued depends on a configurable maximum queue size of the device.
+Commands enqueued when the queue is full will be rejected.

 New attributes and commands have been added to the base device to support the